-The Importance of Soil Testing10 Sep 2014, Posted by Soil Testing in
+The Importance of Soil Testing10 Sep 2014, Posted by Archived in

 The largest cause for hesitation we receive from prospective clients is that they are uncertain whether they want to add another expense to their operation.
 This is especially the case after some areas have had multiple challenging years with weather conditions and moisture preventing them from obtaining a high yielding crop.

 Ironically after a tough year, scrutinizing your fertility program could be one of the most valuable risk management tools available to you.
 Knowing what is in your soil after a hard year can help you properly place your fertilizer where it needs to be and save on areas where the crop may not have utilized it in the past.

 Below are results from a soil test completed this fall in Gilbert Plains, MB.
 The field in question has been challenged by moisture conditions for a number of years.
 We have taken out all the other factors tested for other than nitrogen for simplicity.